System Performance is about more than you think

 The simple answer is YES.
-They are all required to get a good understanding of how the system behaves in different situations.
-This is needed to identify suspected capacity bottlenecks, availability problems, or any other problems limiting the system's full potential.
+They all contribute in different ways to an in-depth understanding of how the system behaves in different situations.
+This is needed to proactively identify potential performance issues to avoid annoying or even catastrophic issues before customers are affected.
 Furthermore characteristics are used to correctly configure a system for a specified workload.

 It is also needed to identify a system's design limitations for future or immediate actions.
 System performance measurements are a learning process about a system's behaviour and that is what makes it a very interesting topic.